melhaud/proj18/README.md

 **Note** that Ripser++, which is an MTopDiv requirement, will install and work on GPU only.

  ## Results
+ Our approach showed plausible results for the CIFAR10 dataset.
+However, it fails to distinguish `cat` class from the `dog` one.
 The Euclidean distance for embeddings extracted from SimCLR linear layer.
  ![eucl_simclr_emb_similarity](https://github.com/melhaud/proj18/blob/f8f4b09d482836af6d49fdd4a8b40aa1187c6871/images/hist_cdist.png)